ebshimizu/stats-of-the-storm/docs/README.md

 **Why doesn't this run on OS X?**
 Theoretically there is no problem and it already runs on OS X.
 However, I can't build an installer for OS X because I don't have a Mac to run this on.

-**Why doesn't this work with non-English Replays?**
-The parser looks for a map that it recognizes and then parses.
-Since the map names are not in English, they don't match any keys that the parser looks for.
-Additionally, hero names will be in their localized versions, so the data won't match up there either.
-I hope to add localization support in a future update.

 **Why don't I see all the players in the Player Details page?**
 Personal databases have a lot of players that only show up once or twice.
 In order to keep the